MOSES * EGYPT * SPAETH

 Danish Ministry of Foreign Affairs - and profile Egypt

 - Ove von Spaeth: "The Suppressed Record. - Moses' Unknown Egyptian Background" ...
-An evaluated analysis of re-discovered ancient tradition reveals that the Bible’s greatest prophet was born as a prospective heir to the Egyptian throne - but enemies at court and at the priesthood obstructed his chances of becoming pharao ...
+An evaluated analysis of re-discovered ancient tradition reveals that the Bible's greatest prophet was born as a prospective heir to the Egyptian throne - but enemies at court and at the priesthood obstructed his chances of becoming pharaoh ...
 Concerning the person Moses and his era - and based on inter-disciplinary studies into history, archaeology, religious history, and ancient astronomy.

 Danish Ministry of Foreign Affairs, Dept. of Development Aid, Danida, www.u-web.dk/udenrigsministeriet.htm - (Aug.1999 & Oct.2001), includes the book in official recording, by librarian Lise Klavsen.

-- Also, The Educational Service Centre in Copenhagen, www.u-web.dk/paedservicecenter.htm - pointing out the book as recommended literature on Egypt for official use by the Basic School of Development Aid Experts.
+- Also, The Educational Service Centre in Copenhagen, http://www.udviklingstal.dk/l-egypten.htm - pointing out the book as recommended literature on Egypt for official use by the Basic School of Development Aid Experts.
 The description is selected from the Danbif database, thus presented: Moses, & Egypten, & Bible studies.

-- Also, official recording of the work in the "Figures of Developing Countries for the Basic School, Market Profile of Egypt" from the Danish Ambassy, Cairo 1998/1999, Danish Ministry of Foreign Affairs' Publications, ISSN 1398-7887, 30 cm, illstr., annual publication. - (Aug.1999 & Oct.2001)
+- Also, official recording of the work in the "Figures of Developing Countries for the Basic School, Market Profile of Egypt" from the Danish Embassy, Cairo 1998/1999, Danish Ministry of Foreign Affairs' Publications, ISSN 1398-7887, 30 cm, illstr., annual publication. - (Aug.1999 & Oct.2001)

 ¤ Egyptware, Egypt Media Information, 16 October 2002 - permanent reference: